AlexaCRM/alexacrm.github.io/integration-cds/forms.md

 ---
-title: Forms
+title: PowerApps Forms
 permalink: /integration-cds/forms/
 ---

-<p class="lead">Capture leads, feedback and other information from your website using forms designed in Dynamics 365.</p>
+<p class="lead">Capture leads, feedback and other information from your website using forms designed in PowerApps and Dynamics 365.</p>

 ## Introduction